Tonight, I spent an hour at my friend Becky’s house in

 I had the misfortune of catching sight of them through a gap in her door as I nipped to the loo.
-One of them looked as if she had painted her face as a tiger but I wasn’t sure if that was just her normal look.
-Another was pouting into her phone wearing cat ears.
+One was pouting into her phone wearing cat ears.

 Becky had made plans to go to her local and return at 10 to survey the scene.
 The teens were allowed to drink the beers in the fridge but everything else had been pad-locked.

 I thought Becky must have lost her fucking mind and I told her so.
-Had she forgotten about fat Alice’s house party when we were teens?
-I mean, back in the day we might have had turnip instead of pumpkins but the cider tasted the same.
+Had she forgotten about Alice Green’shouse party when we were teens?
+I mean, back in the day we might have had turnips instead of pumpkins but the cider tasted the same.

 It was probably late 90’s.
 Fuck, I’m old.
-Alice was a relatively quiet over-weight girl in our year at school who has basically invited the whole year to attend her 16th halloween house party.
-She had used toilet roll to wrap herself up as a mummy and looked like a lobotomy patient and someone asked her if she had come as the Michelin man.
+Alice was a relatively quiet over-weight girl in our year at school who has basically invited the whole year to attend her 16th Halloween house party.
+She had used toilet roll to wrap herself up as a mummy and looked like a lobotomy patient and one of the mean boys told everybody she had come as the Michelin man.